Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 A non-fungible token (NFT) is a digital asset that represents a unique item on a blockchain.
 Each NFT is distinct with its own set of attributes, making it one-of-a-kind.
 They can only have one owner and exist in a single crypto wallet at a time.

-Non-fungible tokens can represent anything from art and music to in-game items and virtual real estate and are often used to verify ownership and authenticity of digital content.
+Non-fungible tokens can represent anything from art to music to in-game items to virtual real estate and are often used to verify ownership and authenticity of digital content.

-In mainstream economics, non-fungible assets are those that cannot be easily exchanged for something else of equal value.
+In mainstream economics, non-fungible assets are those that cannot necessarily be easily replaced by something else.

 For example, a piece of artwork or a unique collectible may be considered a non-fungible asset because it has its own unique value that cannot be easily quantified or replaced.
 Non-fungible assets are often bought and sold through auctions or private sales, where their value is determined by supply and demand, rarity, and other factors.